marcodigennaro/WindML/KPIs.md

 # KPI lists

+- **This package**
-- **This package** and a list of **jupyter notebooks**
+- A list of **jupyter notebooks**
+  1. Scalability
+  2. Read_One
+  3. Read_All
 - **Scalability**

-  - The scalability of the developed models was assessed by evaluating computational resources required as dataset size increases for four different python libraries.
+The scalability of the developed models was assessed by evaluating computational resources required as dataset size increases for four different python libraries, namely: Pandas, Dask, Vaex and Modin.

-  The results are shown below:
+The results are shown below (test results from Processor: 3,1 GHz Dual-Core Intel Core i5 with Memory: 8 GB 2133 MHz)

 | File       | Size (MB) |
 |------------|-----------|